 White’s Leeds directory of 1837 listed Francis Prince Kidson as a butcher at 7 Fleet Street, Leeds, with his home at 19 Templars Street, Leeds.

 The 1841 census found 7-year-old Henry Kidson living with parents Francis Kidson (born 1810/1811), butcher, and Mary Kidson (born 1815/16) at Templars Street, Leeds.
-He had a sister Emma was listed, but not John for some reason.
+His sister Emma was listed, but not John for some reason.

 White’s Leeds directory of 1842 listed Frederick P Kidson as a butcher at 53 Lady Lane, Leeds.
 This was may have been only a change in business address.

-His marriage to Martha Stowe, sister of a York pawnbroker, was registered at York in the first quarter of 1858.
+His marriage to Martha Stowe, sister of a York pawnbroker, and daughter of Frederick Stowe of Westfields House, Bramley near Leeds, was registered at York in the first quarter of 1858.

 The 1851 census had found Martha Stowe (born 1833, Bramley near Leeds) living in Straker’s Passage, St. Crux, York, with older brother Frederick W. Stowe (born 1825/26, Pudsey and younger sister Elizabeth Stowe (born 1843/44, Bramley).
 It is unclear whether Henry Edwin Kidson had moved from Sheffield to York and there met his bride, or had perhaps visited fellow problemist Walter Grimshaw in York and met his bride that way.
 That both chess problemists Kidson and Grimshaw were pawnbrokers and married a sister or daughter of a York pawnbroker, in York, suggests a possibly unseen connection.

-Whether Kidson was ever resident in York in unclear, but he ended up in Liverpool, where he resided for the rest of his life.
+Whether Kidson was moved back to York at some time is unclear, but at some time from 1854 to 1861 he moved to Liverpool, where he resided for the rest of his life.
 He remained a pawnbroker, but added jewellery, works of art, and the like to the scope of his business interests.